mohzameer/podpdf-be/SPEC_ISSUES.md

 - Created `ERRORS.md` as a dedicated error reference document
 - Documented all error codes (validation, auth/account, rate limiting, throttling, server errors)
 - Added a summary table with code, HTTP status, category, and description
-- Clarified which errors are returned by Lambda vs API Gateway/WAF
+- Clarified which errors are returned by Lambda vs API Gateway